nombiezinja/tinyapp/README.md

-# TinyApp Project
+## Description

-TinyApp is a full stack web application built with Node and Express, it allows users to shorten long URLs to short URLs through a simple and friendly interface.
+TinyApp is a full stack web app built with Node and Express with the purpose of learning.

+Users can register and log in with email, then shorten long URLs to short URLs through a simple and friendly interface.

 ## Final Product